It isn’t just a saying, it’s a call to action! Improving lives in our communities.

 You can also mail a contribution to: Cal Coast Cares Foundation, PO Box 421321, San Diego, CA 92124.

-College Bound—This scholarship award program provides monetary support to current college students in need of assistance with academic expenses (see eligible items for support on application form).
+Current College Students—This scholarship award program provides monetary support to current college students in need of assistance with academic expenses (see eligible items for support on application form).

-Foster/Former Foster Youth—lThis scholarship award program is for current college students who are in, or have been in, the foster care program.
+Foster/Former Foster Youth—This scholarship award program is for high school seniors and current college students who are in, or have been in, the foster care program in San Diego or Riverside Counties.
 The purpose of the scholarship is to assist foster youth in furthering their education.
-Click here to view more details about the scholarship program and download the application.
+Click below to view more details about the scholarship program and download the application.

 Applications for Cal Coast Cares Foundation scholarships are typically available in January/February.
-Check back frequently for updates.
-For questions related to Cal Coast Cares Foundation Student Scholarships, please contact Marjorie Rice at firstname.lastname@example.org or (858) 636-4233.
+For updates go to calcoastcu.org.
+For questions related to Cal Coast Cares Foundation Student Scholarships, please contact Allie Kosciak at email@example.com or (858) 636-4233.

-The purpose of the Cal Coast Cares Foundation Educator Grants is to provide teachers working in K-12 public and private charter schools, community and state colleges/universities in San Diego County or Riverside County with monetary support to further their efforts in teaching any of the STREAM fields (Science, Technology, Reading, Engineering, Arts, and Math).
+The purpose of the Cal Coast Cares Foundation Educator Grants is to provide teachers in K-12 public, private or charter schools, community and state colleges/universities in San Diego or Riverside Counties with monetary support for classroom projects in teaching any of the STREAM fields (Science, Technology, Reading, Engineering, Arts, and Math).

 Grants are awarded for projects that have clear objectives, a strong evaluation component and indicate heavy student involvement with a goal of enhanced learning outcomes.
 Following are additional applicant and project eligibility requirements: